kam1986/Fasto---IPS-2020/README.md

 Implement replicate, filter and scan.
 This goes for all phases from lexer to Mips code generator. since each can be time consuming I recomment that you only assign yourself to only one at a time.
 - Add replicate
+	- **Finished tasks**
+		- Added parsing and lexing functionality
+		- The Fasto interpreter now supports the ``replicate`` function
+	- **To do**
+		- Type checking
+		- Machine code generation / compilation
+		- Thorough testing
+		- Probably more...
 - Add filter
 - Add scan